 Why apply to both public and private school, though, for Christian parents?
 It's complicated, so pay close attention.

 The cost of private Christian university, private secular university, and public university can be the same, when you take into consideration scholarships.
-The reason for that is that private colleges have lots of money to give away, and public colleges are tied to state budgets - which means they have no money to give away.
-But if you don't get any scholarships, then public university is the most affordable option.
+The reason for that is that private colleges have lots of money to give away, and public colleges are tied to state budgets - which means they often have little or no money to offer.
+If a student doesn't receive scholarships, however, then public university is usually the most affordable option.